northk/hid-display-code/README.md

 }
 ```

-## Potential Issues ##
+### Potential issues ###
-Shortcodes must be fully closed, like this.
+* Shortcodes must be fully closed, like this.
 Otherwise they won't be processed correctly:
 `[hid-display-code][/hid-display-code] <== must be closed`
+* Shortcodes can contain a Gist or inline content, but not both.
+* If you use the shortcode and aren't seeing any results, turn on `WP_DEBUG` in `wp-config.php` like this:
+`define('WP_DEBUG', true);` Then check the debug log for potential error messages from the plugin.

 Brought to you by North Krimsly at [www.highintegritydesign.com](http://www.highintegritydesign.com) Enjoy!